 narrative, mindfulness-based approaches, parent-child psychotherapy and Cognitive Analytic Therapy

 (CAT).
 I am trained in and qualified to practice Eye Movement

-Therapy (DBT) skills.
+Desensitisation and Reprocessing (EMDR).
 I have experience of offering therapy to individuals,

 couples and families as well as to groups.
 I also have skills and

 experience in neuropsychological testing.

 I have published academic papers on my research in peer-reviewed journals and have presented at national and international conferences.
 My research interests include spiritual/anomalous experiences and cultural differences relating to help seeking for mental health problems within the prison population.
 I have recently submitted a research paper for publication which is under review.